Kristina01111000/Drws_site/README.md

 hosted on the Patreon platform.
 Join for FREE and receive helpful holistic practical advice or become a Subscriber/Supporter to access even more valuable information from Dr. Walsdorf.

 On https://growingholistically.com/about-our-quizzes/ page edit the sunburst to say “Click here to begin your quiz”

+check on all the edits to the 40Q and send it to him